top of page

 (PhD)

 Dr. Kendal-Wright's, an associate professor at Chaminade University of Honolulu, Hawaii, focuses on the role of inflammation in human fetal membrane weakening and is currently funded by the Hawaii Community Foundation and NICHD.
-She primarily works with both epithelial and mesenchymal cells isolated from the amnion and is particularly interested in how sterile inflammation is initiated in/by these cells to drive the breakdown of this tissue layer leading to its rupture.
+She primarily works with both epithelial and mesenchymal cells isolated from the fetal membrane and is particularly interested in how sterile inflammation is initiated in/by these cells to drive the breakdown of this tissue layer leading to its rupture.

 Picture 2.jpg